molnarszilard/DOBB/README.md

 Download with:

 [KITTI360 dataset]() for training, every 10th frame is included.
 First seven sequences are used for training, the last two sequences are used for testing, while training.

-[KITTI360 dataset]() for further validations, every frame is oncluded from the last two sequences.

 [7-Scenes Chess dataset]()